bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 ### Handling user input

-The only user input we need to handle is the browser's left and right arrow keys, which will move the player's paddle left or right.
+The only user input we need to handle is the browser's left and right arrow keys, which will move the player's racket left or right.
 We need to be able to check from the game loop to see if the left or right arrow keys are pressed, so let's add some event handlers that will detect when the user presses or releases the left/right arrows and update a variable.

 Add two variables to the top of the `game.js` file: